ebinxavier/multiScreenMagic/README.md

 ## How to Use

 1. Clone the repository to your local machine.
-2. Do `npm install` and open the `http://localhost:8080` file in your preferred web browser.
+2. Do `npm install`, `npm start` and open the `http://localhost:8080` file in your preferred web browser.
 3. Explore and enjoy the multiple browser window-based animation!

 ## Demo Screenshot